ashmere/docgenai/sample_output/cli_documentation.md

 ## Overview

-The `cli.py` file provides a comprehensive command-line interface (CLI) for generating documentation for code files using the DocGenAI tool.
-This CLI is designed to work with DeepSeek-Coder models, optimizing them for specific platforms like macOS, Linux, and Windows, depending on the configuration.
+The `cli.py` file provides a comprehensive command-line interface (CLI) for generating documentation for code files and directories using the DeepSeek-Coder model.
+This tool is designed to be platform-aware, optimizing the documentation generation process based on the operating system (macOS, Linux, Windows) where it is run.

 ## Key Components

-1. **`setup_logging` function**: Configures logging based on the provided configuration.
+1. **`setup_logging` function**: Configures logging settings based on the provided configuration.

 2. **`cli` Click group**: The main CLI group that loads configuration and sets up logging.